ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 ### Single Precision

 We have been speaking of "double" precision floats.
 As the name suggests, there is also a single-precision variety.
-This is a 32-bit value, with 8 bits of exponent&mdash;biased by 127 CHECK THIS!&mdash;and 23 devoted to the fraction, with the sign bit as before.
+This is a 32-bit value, with 8 bits of exponent&mdash;biased by 127 **CHECK THIS!**&mdash;and 23 devoted to the fraction, with the sign bit as before.
 These tend to be preferred when memory matters more, such as keeping structures light for cache coherency or when bandwidth is a concern; the obvious downsides are reduced accuracy and numeric range.

 ### Mobile Shaders